 Any time of the year is great to visit the Ajmer Sharif Dargah but if heat is a concern for you then months between October and March are perfect to visit the dargah.
 During this time, the weather is pleasant to wander and explore the place to the fullest.
 Visiting Ajmer Sharif in summer after March is not recommended as the temperature may go up to 45-degree celsius.

 By Road.
 If you are traveling by road you may either get on an inter-state tourist bus or may drive to Ajmer city in your personal vehicle.
 In either case, one is required to cover roughly 400, 1000, 1600, and 1800km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

 By Rail.
 Ajmer Junction railway station is the nearest to reach the holy place.
 From the station, one is required to cover nearly 1km to reach the dargah.
 One may consider traveling via Ala Hazrat Express, Chetak Express, Uttranchal express and Ashram Express.
 Trains from all metro cities of India arrive here hence one may consider traveling by train if looking for a comfortable and budget-friendly travel option.

 By Air.
-Jaipur airport is the nearest airport to reach Ajmer Shariff.
+Jaipur airport is the nearest airport to reach Ajmer Sharif.
 From the airport, one is required to travel another 140 km to reach the dargah.
-Regular direct and connecting flights from all cities such as Delhi, Mumbai, Kolkata, and Bengaluru arrive here hence one may consider traveling by air.
+Regular direct and connecting flights from all cities such as Delhi, Mumbai, Kolkata, and Bengaluru arrive here hence one may consider travelling by air.